-Nigerians in Abuja, Kano and Lagos are worried over the scarcity of the redesigned N200, N500 and N1,000 banknotes by the Central Bank of Nigeria (CBN).
+Nigerians in Abuja, Kano, and Lagos are worried about the scarcity of the Central Bank of Nigeria (CBN)’s redesigned N200, N500, and N1,000 banknotes.

-Daily Trust reports that many Nigerians in Abuja, Kano and Lagos are worried over the scarcity of the new notes, especially at banks’ Automated Teller Machine (ATM) points, while many Nigerians have not physically seen or transacted business with the notes.
+Daily Trust reports that many Nigerians in Abuja, Kano, and Lagos are worried over the scarcity of the new notes, especially at banks’ Automated Teller Machine (ATM) points.
+Many Nigerians have not physically seen or transacted business with the notes.

-This concern is coming less than 28 days before the January 31 deadline CBN fixed for phasing out of the old naira banknotes.
+This concern comes less than 28 days before the January 31 deadline CBN fixed for phasing out the old naira banknotes.

-The CBN introduced the redesigned banknotes on December 15, 2022, saying it was part of measures to control inflation, mop up currency outside the banking system, fight corruption and discourage payment of huge cash to kidnappers and bandits among others.
+The CBN introduced the redesigned banknotes on December 15, 2022, saying they were part of measures to control inflation, mop up currency outside the banking system, fight corruption, and discourage the payment of huge cash to kidnappers and bandits, among other things.

 Lagos